Laboratory NT2

-Laboratory NT2 is a technical infrastructure for Figura, the Centre de recherche sur le texte et l'imaginaire (Center for Research on Texts and the Imaginary), which promotes collaboration between researchers from several universities and fields of expertise.

-Since 2015, the NT2 has been collaborating with the Canada Research Chair in Digital Art and Literature.
+Laboratory NT2 is a research group based in Quebec that hosts a database of more than 4,000 works of electronic literature with an emphasis on Francophone works.
+The full name is Laboratories de recherche sur les arts et les littératures numériques, or in English, the laboratory for research into digital arts and literatures.

 Background and philosophy

-The NT2 is both a physical space (a research laboratory at UQAM), and a virtual space (the NT2 website, a hub for hypermedia literature and art).
+The NT2 is both a physical space, a research laboratory at UQAM, and a virtual space, the NT2 website, which is a hub for hypermedia literature and art.
 Their mission is to promote the study, understanding, creation, and archiving of new forms of hypermedia literature and art.
 Its main focus is the assessment and promotion of new expressions of cyberculture, as well as the development of novel strategies for ongoing research relating to new forms of art or text.

 As such, the NT2 pursues three overarching research objectives: